 membership level attained in a national health and safety body

-NZISM has four levels of membership: Technician, Graduate, Certified and Fellow.
+NZISM has four levels of membership: Practitioner, Professional, Certified Professional and Certified Fellow.
 Each with the set of knowledge and skills required for a relevant level of work expected within an organisation.

-A Technician member has a recognised vocational/trade training and experience.
+A Practitioner member has a recognised vocational/trade training and experience.
 They will often be working solely or amongst a team completing practical work.

 Whichever level of health and safety work you are requiring assistance with, an accredited NZISM member has agreed to be an individual committed to managing the organisation's health and safety issues and concerns according to a Code of Ethics.
 These Code of Ethics includes acting responsibly, with honesty and integrity, performing within their area of competency, disclosing any conflict of interest, and raising health and safety concerns with the organisation involved.